-Disability extension of 18-month period of COBRA continuation coverage

-If you or anyone in your family covered under the Plan is determined by Social Security to be disabled and you notify the Plan Administrator in a timely fashion, you and your entire family may be entitled to get up to an additional 11 months of COBRA continuation coverage, for a maximum of 29 months.
-The disability would have to have started at some time before the 60th day of COBRA continuation coverage and must last at least until the end of the 18-month period of COBRA continuation coverage.
-In order to determine if you or a covered member of your family qualify for the disability extension, you must send documentation received from Social Security verifying the disability determination to Lou Olsen, Benefits Specialist, in Human Resources at 785-670-1538, 1700 SW College Ave., Morgan Hall 118, Topeka, KS 66621
+Disability extension of 18-month period of COBRA continuation coverage to have started at some time before the 60th day of COBRA continuation coverage and must last at least until the end of the 18-month period of COBRA continuation coverage.
+In order to determine if you or a covered member of your family qualify for the disability extension, you must send documentation received from Social Security verifying the disability determination to: benefits@washburn.edu, or call 785-670-1538.
+The mailing address is Human Resources, Attn: Benefits, 1700 SW College Ave., Morgan Hall 118, Topeka, KS 66621.